SolidBlock-cn/mishanguc/UpdateLog-en.md

 ### 0.1.5

-Updated following content:
+Updated the following content:

 - ID checker tool can now be used to see biome iD.
 - Optimized the NBT display when triggered.

-Fixed following issues:
+Fixed the following issues:

 - Some tools are executed on both client and server side.
 - Game instance starts normally when ARRP is not installed.